Charlie Gard's parents seek more time with sick son before he dies in a hospice

 3 Min Read

-LONDON (Reuters) - The parents of Charlie Gard have until noon on Thursday to agree arrangements for the child's death in a hospice after a harrowing legal battle that sparked a debate over who has the moral authority to decide the fate of an ailing baby.
+LONDON, July 27 (Reuters) - The parents of Charlie Gard have until noon on Thursday to agree arrangements for the child's death in a hospice after a harrowing legal battle that sparked a debate over who has the moral authority to decide the fate of an ailing baby.

 Charlie, an 11-month-old boy who suffers from an extremely rare genetic condition causing progressive brain damage and muscle weakness, has little time left before a ventilation tube which keeps him alive is finally removed.